 Lewis also helped the Jaguars run for an NFL-best 141.4 yards per game last year.

 He fills out the depth chart at a thin position for the Packers, who signed Graham as a free agent this offseason.
 Lance Kendricks was the only other tight end with extensive experience on the roster.

 The tight end position can be productive on a Packers offense that figures to bounce back in 2018 with a healthy Aaron Rodgers returning at quarterback.

-Los Angeles Chargers CB Jason Verrett (knee) has not been cleared for full participation in practice at this point.
+Los Angeles Chargers CB Jason Verrett (knee) was a full participant in practice Wednesday, June 13.

 Updating a previous report, San Francisco 49ers LB Dekoda Watson (calf) sustained a strained calf muscle during practice last week but should be ready for the start of training camp.